-Bedtime stories – A thing of the past?
+Bedtime stories for kids – A thing of the past?

 Once upon a time bedtime stories were a way for families to bond at the end of the day, snuggled up reading together before going to sleep.
 However with so many other things available now, T.V, I-pads, video games, it seems that bedtime stories for many families are a thing of the past.
 I was honestly shocked when reading a study which reported that just 64% of families with children under seven read to their children before bed.
 For many parents who are too busy, or too stressed at the end of their work day, letting children fall asleep to technology is becoming the norm.